Andrew Bergman: Screenwriting

-Bergman broke into the film industry by writing the original screenplay (titled Tex X) that served as the basis for Mel Brooks's classic Blazing Saddles (1974), and was among the co-writers who adapted it into its final state.
+Bergman broke into the film industry by writing the original screenplay (titled Tex X) that served as the basis for Mel Brooks's classic Blazing Saddles (1974), and was among the writers who adapted it into its final state.
 He was later the sole creator of the TV sitcom pilot adaptation called "Black Bart" starring Louis Gossett Jr. for CBS which aired only once on April 4, 1975.
 The production was only a contractual requirement by Warner Bros. in order to maintain movie rights to produce future sequels.
 Mel Brooks did not have any involvement.

 He wrote a gangster film Rhapsody in Crime that was never made.
 Warner Bros approached him to write a sequel to Freebie and the Bean with Peter Falk and Alan Arkin.
 Instead, Bergman came up with The In-Laws (1979).

 Director

-The In Laws was a success, so Bergman could direct his next script, So Fine (1981) starring Ryan O'Neal.
+The In-Laws was a success, so Bergman could direct his next script, So Fine (1981) starring Ryan O'Neal.
 It was a box office disappointment.

 Bergman wrote Oh, God!
 You Devil (1984) and Fletch (1985) starring Chevy Chase.
 The latter was a big hit.
-Less successful was Big Trouble (1986), the final film to be directed by John Cassavetes..
-In 1987, The Lobell/Bergman Company, which was a joint venture with producer Michael Lobell, had inked a first-look deal at Universal Pictures to handle film production of various movies.
+Less successful was Big Trouble (1986), the final film to be directed by John Cassavetes.
+In 1987, The Lobell/Bergman Company, which was a joint venture with producer Michael Lobell, had signed a first-look deal at Universal Pictures to handle film production of various movies.

-New York magazine in 1985 dubbed him "The Unknown King of Comedy".
+New York magazine in 1985 dubbed him "The Unknown King of Comedy."

 He wrote and directed The Freshman (1990) starring Marlon Brando and Matthew Broderick and did a rewrite on Soapdish (1991).
 He executive produced a number of movies including Chances Are (1989), White Fang (1991), Undercover Blues (1993) and Little Big League (1994).

-Bergman wrote and directed Honeymoon in Vegas (1992) starring Nicolas Cage, James Caan and Sarah Jessica Parker; and directed It Could Happen To You (1994) starring Nicolas Cage and Bridget Fonda.
+Bergman wrote and directed Honeymoon in Vegas (1992) starring Nicolas Cage, James Caan and Sarah Jessica Parker, and directed It Could Happen To You (1994) starring Nicolas Cage and Bridget Fonda.

 He wrote the initial draft for The Scout (1994), although he says the resulting film is different from his version.
 The film gives writing credit to Roger Angell, Bergman, Monica Johnson and star Albert Brooks.

 Bergman wrote and directed Striptease (1996) starring Demi Moore, and directed the Jacqueline Susann biopic Isn't She Great (2000) starring Bette Midler and Nathan Lane.

 He has written four novels: The Big Kiss-Off of 1944, Hollywood and LeVine, Tender Is LeVine, and Sleepless Nights.
 The first three are hard-boiled noir detective stories about a Jewish private eye called Jack LeVine (originally Jacob Levine) in 1940s New York.
 The fourth is a psychological study of a Jewish family.
 He also wrote the Broadway comedy, Social Security, and Working Title.
 The Andrew Bergman History Writing Prize is awarded by the University of Wisconsin.